Classifying Centrelink digital images 111-10010060

 - must not be attached to a customer record

-- must be escalated to the Classification Support Queue to be sent for administrative processing See Orphan and Administrative documents above
+- must be escalated to the Classification Support Officer and be sent for administrative processing.
+See Orphan and Administrative documents above

-The Resources page contains a link to the Centrelink Classification Index and International customer record creation tips.
+The Resources page contains direct links to Kofax sub-queues, a link to the Centrelink Classification Index and a link to the Multicultural Guide for assistance when creating an International customer record.

 Related links